senseflame/milon/readme.txt

 https://www.rawpixel.com/image/2053817/illustration-from-lanimal-dans-decoration
 Included as a short video clip.

-Modified versions of the above images, as well as additional "flight path" illustrations were created specifically for Twenty Twenty-Two.
+Modified versions of the above images, as well as additional "flight path" illustrations were created specifically for Milon.
 CC0.